 Each location within the institution has a PREA Logbook, supervisors sign their rounds, unannounced or announced.
-For an unannounced round, documentation is in green.
 The auditor was provided sample pages from the Logbooks, but also watched the process while reviewing the site.
-It was very apparent that this process is completed consistantly.
+It was apparent that this process is completed consistently.